 From Egg to Embryo to Ella

 My biggest advice for those going through IVF is to ask questions.
-Your team is there to help guide you through this complex process of growing your family, so make sure you are utilizing them and their knowledge!
+Your Care Team is there to help guide you through this complex process of growing your family, so make sure you are utilizing them and their knowledge!

 As a nurse working in Illume Fertility's surgical suite since 2021, I've seen (and heard) it all.
 To help you feel more confident and prepared for your IVF egg retrieval, let's break down the procedure step-by-step and answer all the most common questions about the process.